0xPolygon/polygon-docs/docs/tools/smart-contracts/remix.md

 ## Smart contract

-Copy and paste the Smart Contract code provided below into the newly created `HelloWorld.sol` file.
+Copy and paste the smart contract code provided below into the newly created `HelloWorld.sol` file.

 ```js title="HelloWorld.sol"
 // Specifies that the source code is for a version